JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 # Interface Signoff

 ## Subsystem Function
-The interface conditions a chosen set of analog voltage, analog current and digital signal output ranges coming from the sensor subsystem to be within the 0-5 volt range then outputs these conditioned signals to the microcontroller.
+The interface conditions a chosen set of analog voltage and analog current output ranges coming from the sensor subsystem to be within the 0-5 volt range then outputs these conditioned signals to the microcontroller.
+Digital signals do not connect with the interface but instead go straight to the microcontroller.

 ## Subsystem Constraints
 1) Must scale the following voltage ranges to 0 V to 5 V: 0 V to 3 V, 0 V to 10 V, -10 V to +10 V, and -5 V to +5 V